Skip to content

 Rules for forex and CFDs vary by country.
 A product available in one region may be restricted or unavailable in another.
 The same broker brand may route clients to different legal entities depending on residence.

 Do not assume that a review written for one country applies to your account.
 Check the broker entity that will actually hold your funds and provide the product.
+Then compare that entity against public registers or regulator pages where possible.

 Costs and Financing